-Weinstein’s lawyers tell NY rape trial jurors to use ‘common sense’ in deciding his fate
+Weinstein’s lawyer assails accusers’ credibility in NY rape trial closing argument

 By Brendan Pierson

-NEW YORK (Reuters) – A lawyer for Harvey Weinstein told a New York jury on Thursday to put aside emotion when deciding the fate of the former Hollywood producer as Weinstein’s weeks-long rape trial comes to a close.
+NEW YORK (Reuters) – A lawyer for Harvey Weinstein on Thursday took aim at the credibility of the women accusing the former movie producer of sexual assault and urged jurors in the closing arguments of his New York trial to acquit him.

-The prosecution “wove a sinister tale of a man who searched out his victims by putting them through a series of tests,” but that story was not supported by evidence, Weinstein’s lawyer, Donna Rotunno, told a Manhattan jury during closing arguments.
+The prosecution “wove a sinister tale of a man who searched out his victims by putting them through a series of tests,” but that story was not supported by evidence, said Weinstein’s lawyer Donna Rotunno.

+“The irony is that the (prosecutors) in this case are the producers and they are writing the script,” she said.
+“They are creating a universe in which they are stripping adult women of common sense, autonomy and responsibility.”

+The jury is expected to hear the prosecution’s closing argument on Friday in the trial that began more than a month ago.

-Weinstein, 67, has pleaded not guilty to raping Jessica Mann, a onetime aspiring actress, in 2013 and to sexually assaulting former production assistant Mimi Haleyi in 2006.
+Weinstein, 67, has pleaded not guilty to sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, a onetime aspiring actress, in 2013.

-Rotunno began her closing argument by thanking the jurors for their time and attention during the trial that began on Jan.
-6.

-She stressed that Weinstein was presumed innocent, and urged the jurors to put aside emotion and use their “common sense” when considering the evidence.

-“Historically you are the last line of defense in this country from the overzealous media, from the overzealous prosecution.”

-The jury is expected to hear the prosecution’s closing argument on Friday.

-Weinstein faces life in prison if convicted of predatory sexual assault, the most serious charge against him.
+He faces life in prison if convicted of predatory sexual assault, the most serious charge.

 The trial is a milestone for the #MeToo movement in which women have accused powerful men in business, entertainment, media and politics of sexual misconduct.